NAVIGATING THE GROCERY AISLES

 Your mother probably prepared a grocery list before heading out the door - a wise habit that is timeless!
 Cutting coupons and/or adding good deals to your store app can assist you in taking advantage of the cost savings.
 Taking 8 minutes at the beginning of your week (we talked about this at one of my nutrition classes), plan out your meals and write out the list of ingredients you will need.
 Time-saving at its best!
 No more running to the store at the last minute for that item you need.

 You've arrived at your favorite market, shopping list in hand (or on phone), so what to put in your cart?
 Be careful with your selections.
 Foods that sound healthy like "natural", "organic" and "gluten-free" may not be as healthful as they sound.
 Often these terms have nebulous definitions and bear some investigating.
 Gluten-free foods may be more processed that their regular counterparts with potentially less nutrients and more sugar to make up for the lack of gluten.
-The key here is to look at the rest of the food label to review the nutritional quality of the food in question.
+The key here is to look at the rest of the nutrition facts (food) label to review the nutritional quality of the food in question.

 Just as you need to be aware of the health claims a product is making, you also should consider the ingredients listed on the package.
 Consider your health goals: If you are trying to reduce the simple sugar in your diet, look for "hidden" sources of sugar a product may contain before adding it to your shopping basket.
 The same principle applies if you are limiting saturated and/or trans fats, salt or artificial sweeteners - the list of ingredients a product contains is a very useful guide.
 Remember, ingredients are listed in order by weight.